 You probably have a friend or neighbor who raves about the benefits of lactation tea.
 Well, when researching this piece, I put my nurse hat on and was unable to find any quality medical studies on the effectiveness of lactation tea.
 Because these teas are considered supplements, they are not regulated by the Food and Drug Administration and thus do not have to prove their results.

 That being said, most lactation teas are caffeine-free and contain small amounts of herbs so are most likely safe to try.
 Always check with your pediatrician if you have any questions, though.
+By the way, it’s best to avoid these foods when breastfeeding.

-Which Tea Should I Try?
+Which Lactation Tea Should I Try?

 If you’d like to give it a go, look for a lactation tea that is made with real, whole ingredients and doesn’t contain sugar or caffeine.
 Your doctor or lactation consultant may have recommendations but here are a few to get you started: